With omicron, you need a mask that means business

 KN95s tend to be a bit more comfortable than N95s, but counterfeits continue to be a problem.
 For safer shopping, check out a site like Project N95, a nonprofit that helps consumers find legitimate personal protective equipment.
 Or check the CDC's site for advice on how to spot a counterfeit and a list of trusted sources for surgical N95s.

-For maximum protection, make sure your N95 fits snugly as well, creating a seal around your mouth an nose.
-The CDC explains what makes a good fit, and how to test that yours is sealing well.
+For maximum protection, make sure your N95 fits snugly as well, creating a seal around your mouth and nose.
+The CDC explains what makes a good fit and how to test that yours is sealing well.

 Still, surgical masks are cheaper than respirators.
 And if cost is a factor for you, consider topping a surgical mask with a cloth mask to ensure a tighter fit, or get a mask fitter — a frame that fits over your surgical mask to make it more snug.
 While these options won't offer as much protection as an N95, they're a big improvement over a cloth mask alone, Karan and Marr say.